magicbell/magicbell-swift-user-client/documentation/enums/Operations.save_templates_installation.md

 public enum save_templates_installation
 ```

+Save a Templates installation

-Creates a new installation of a templates integration for a user.
+Creates a new installation of a Templates integration for a user.
 This endpoint is used when an integration needs to be set up with user-specific credentials or configuration.

-- Remark: HTTP `POST /integrations/templates/installations`.
+- Remark: HTTP `PUT /integrations/templates/installations`.
-- Remark: Generated from `#/paths//integrations/templates/installations/post(save_templates_installation)`.
+- Remark: Generated from `#/paths//integrations/templates/installations/put(save_templates_installation)`.

 ## Properties
 ### `id`